bloodbee/pump-fun-sniper-bot/README.md

 ## Limitations

-Be aware that using a solana rpc is really slow and it takes multiples minutes to send and confirm a transaction.
+Be aware that using a solana rpc is very slow and that it takes several minutes to send and confirm a transaction.
-You will always be in loose.
+You'll always be on hold.

-I recommend using PUMPPORTAL (https://pumpportal.fun/trading-api/setup), but be aware that the fees are higher (1% for pumpportal + pum.fun fees).
+I recommend using PUMPPORTAL (https://pumpportal.fun/trading-api/setup), but the fees are higher (1% for pumpportal + pump.fun fees).

 ## Contributing